neumino/neumino.github.io/movies.md

-### Baahubali 2: The Conclusion
+### Voice from the Stone
-*Released on 2017-04-27, vote average 7.1*
+*Released on 2017-04-28, vote average 6*

-When Mahendra, the son of Bahubali, learns about his heritage, he begins to look for answers.
-His story is juxtaposed with past events that unfolded in the Mahishmati Kingdom.
+Set in 1950s Tuscany, Voice from the Stone is the haunting and suspenseful story of Verena, a solemn nurse drawn to aid a young boy who has fallen silent since the sudden passing of his mother.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PJ-mIEZMJes?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/NU4qhUHYewA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>